Late season insect pollinators. The bees and other insect pollinators have been searching out the late nectar and pollen rich flowers.

 - In the pond August - September flowering Pontederia cordata is beloved by Bumble bees as they have a short flower head suited to that bee's short tongue.

-So, try and ensure that as many seasons of the year as possible have insect pollinator plants in flower in the pond and moist areas so that when wildlife returns to the water area for refreshment they will also find nectar or pollen rich flowers.
+Have insect pollinator plants in flower in the pond and moist areas when wildlife returns to the water area for a drink.
+They will also find nectar or pollen rich flowers.